jessevig/bertviz/README.md

 ```

 And run it (`Shift + Enter`)!
 The visualization may take a few seconds to load.

+### Running in Colab

+If you wish to run BertViz in [Google Colab](https://colab.research.google.com/), simply add the following cell before the above cell:

+`!pip install bertviz`

 ### Running example notebooks